I'm definitely not doing this. And it sounds like avoiding it isn't going to be too painful for my personal needs?

 Two, yeah, humans are leaky.
 I don’t particularly assume any privacy with any support tickets I file.
 This is what it is.
 It could be age privacy, could be a payment issue.
 If I’m concerned about the information being out there, I wouldn’t involve humans in IT unless the need was great.

-skybrian | 6 hours ago
+skybrian | a month ago

 I think they are responsible for figuring out how to make sure it doesn’t happen again, which may or may not mean switching vendors, depending on what ZenDesk does to make sure it never happens again.